 Workshops + Mentorship + Funding

-The Arts Startup Incubator supports creative entrepreneurship at the Institute, building on MIT’s legacy of students turning innovative ideas into successful businesses.
-The program equips a cohort of teams with mentors and workshops to hone their products, business models, and pitches to compete for a $15,000 prize to launch.
+The Arts Startup Incubator supports creative entrepreneurship at the Institute, building on the legacy of MIT students turning innovative ideas into successful businesses.
+The program equips a cohort of students with mentors, resources, and workshops to hone their products, business models, and pitches and compete for a $15,000 prize to launch their business.

-Last year’s competition ran from January through April 2025 and featured events before and during the program period for students to get feedback on their business concepts and build team capacity.
+This year’s competition runs from January–April 2026 and features events before and during the program period for students to get feedback on their business concepts and build team capacity.
+Ventures anywhere between idea phase and ready-to-launch apply.

-Finalist teams pitched their ventures to a live panel of judges on April 24 to compete for the $15K grand prize.
-All finalist teams received $2,500 towards their venture.
-Read about the 2025 finalists and winning team!
+On April 30, finalist teams pitch their ventures to a live panel of judges and compete for the $15K grand prize.
+All finalist teams receive $2,500 towards their venture.

 The $15K Arts Startup Incubator is supported in part by the Council for the Arts at MIT.